 Is homemade hummus good for you?
 Is it PCOS-friendly?

 Absolutely!
-This super creamy chickpea hummus is made with nothing but PCOS-friendly and real food ingredients, like chickpeas, cashews, lemon and avocado oil, making it not only delicious but nutrient-dense and packed with healthy fats and fibre.
+This super creamy chickpea hummus is made with nothing but PCOS-friendly and real food ingredients, like chickpeas, hemp seeds, lemon and avocado oil, making it not only delicious but nutrient-dense and packed with healthy fats and fibre.

 Want to be able to prioritize the right foods and feel confident about your food choices when it comes to eating for PCOS?
 Grab the PCOS-Friendly Foods Cheat Sheet here.